-Elizabeth Hurley Dons Red Bikini To Promote Her Swimwear Line
+Elizabeth Hurley Dons Bright Red Bikini To Promote Her Swimwear Line

 This is not the first time that Elizabeth has posted a photo of herself to promote her swimwear line.
 In fact, the actress can often be seen modeling pieces from her collection on the Instagram page.
 Another post came on June 5, with Hurley wearing a different bikini from her line.
 In the full-body shot, Liz poses against a wall of trees, showing off her entire, fit body.

 The 53-year-old looks absolutely incredible in a brown bikini with a gold metal ring in the middle of the bikini top and two more on the sides of the bikini bottom.
 To complete the hoop look, Hurley also rocks a pair of hoop earrings.
-Like her other snapshot, this photo also gained a ton of attention from Elizabeth’s swimwear fans with over 10,000 likes and 140 plus comments.
+Like her other snapshot, this photo also gained a ton of attention from Elizabeth’s swimwear fans with over 10,000 likes and 140-plus comments.
 Like the previous image, most fans just had to comment on how beautiful and amazing the actress looks for her age.

-Currently, Elizabeth’s website is having a sale for 25% off everything this week only.
+Currently, Elizabeth’s website is having a sale for 25 percent off everything this week only.
 But items on the site are not limited to only swimsuits, Hurley also sells dresses and pool cover-ups on the site.